Marketing91

 10. Internal customer service doesn’t have to stop at the desk

-Don’t underestimate the value of your internal customer service team – they should be forward-thinking and reach out to other departments to proactively identify any issues that can potentially be resolved with their help.
+Don’t underestimate the value of your internal customer service team – they should be forward-thinking and reach out to other departments to proactively identify any issues that can be resolved with their help.

 How to Effectively Implement Internal Customer Service